High school coach voluntary prayer is unconstitutional

 Filipino Christians should remain vigilant

 Atheist groups like FFRF are active in the US to harass, embarrass, and push their anti-God agenda to the American people.
-The Philippines may feel safe for now from groups like them, but we face a growing threat of Millenial groups like Freethinkers or PATAS (Philippine Atheists and Agnostic Society), and other leftist organizations who push for the same thing, though silently.
+The Philippines may feel safe for now from groups like them, but it is facing a growing threat of millennial groups like Freethinkers or PATAS (Philippine Atheists and Agnostic Society), and other ultra-left politicians who push for a demonic ideology in the guise of political tolerance, equality and diversity.